rainbow-me/react-native-animated-charts/README.md

   - The `complex` strategy uses approach explained [here](https://medium.com/@francoisromain/smooth-a-svg-path-with-cubic-bezier-curves-e37b49d46c74) using cubic splines.
 It's parametrized by `smoothingFactor`.
   - The `simple` strategy is a bit simplified `complex` strategy using quadratic splines.
 It's parametrized by `smoothingFactor`.
 - `smoothingFactor`.
 Is a value from `0` to `1` defining how smooth a presentation should be. `0` means no smoothing, and it's the default. `smoothingFactor` has an impact if `smoothingStrategy` is `simple` or `complex`.
+- `yRange`.
+2-elements array with numbers describing minY and maxY in this order.
+When not applied, charts are automatically adjusted vertically.
+However, when data are monotonical, they might present incorrectly without bounding due to numerical issues.

 ### `ChartPath`
 This component is used for showing the path itself.